Shikoku: Geography

-Shikoku Island, comprising Shikoku and its surrounding islets, covers about 18800 km2 and consists of four prefectures: Ehime, Kagawa, Kōchi, and Tokushima.
+Shikoku Island, comprising Shikoku and its surrounding islands, covers about 18800 km2 and consists of four prefectures: Ehime, Kagawa, Kōchi, and Tokushima.
 Across the Seto Inland Sea lie Wakayama, Osaka, Hyōgo, Okayama, Hiroshima, and Yamaguchi Prefectures on Honshu.
 To the west lie Ōita and Miyazaki Prefectures on Kyushu.

 Shikoku is ranked as the 50th largest island by area in the world.
 Additionally, it is ranked as the 23rd most populated island in the world, with a population density of 193 inhabitants per square kilometre (500/sq mi).

 Mountains running east and west divide Shikoku into a narrow northern subregion, fronting on the Seto Inland Sea, and a southern part facing the Pacific Ocean.
 The Hydrangea hirta species can be found in these mountain ranges.
 Most of the 3.8 million inhabitants live in the north, and all but one of the island's few larger cities are located there.
 Mount Ishizuchi (石鎚山) in Ehime at 1982 m is the highest mountain on the island.
 Industry is moderately well developed and includes the processing of ores from the important Besshi copper mine.
 Land is used intensively.
 Wide alluvial areas, especially in the eastern part of the zone, are planted with rice and subsequently are double-cropped with winter wheat and barley.
 Fruit is grown throughout the northern area in great variety, including citrus fruits, persimmons, peaches, and grapes.
 Because of wheat production, Sanuki udon (讃岐うどん) became an important part of the diet in Kagawa Prefecture (formerly Sanuki Province) in the Edo period.